Seven tips to writing fantastic blog posts regularly

 5. Get feedback

 I post some of what I write in this blog and few others in the newsletter.
 Sometimes, snippets of what I write ends up in emails I send to friends and colleagues.
-Without shame, I ask for feedback.
+Without shame, I ask for How To Get The Feedback That You Deserve.

 6. Separate activities